Tryton - Web Framework

 Nereid being a module for tryton, follows the same release process of Tryton with a few differences.
 The repository is maintained on Github and each version of Nereid is separately maintained on a git branch.

 Specific minor releases can be identified from git tags or downloaded from the tags page on github.
+All minor releases are available on PYPI too.

 What is the license of Nereid ?